thesassway/thesassway.com/CONTRIBUTING.md

 # Contributing

-The Sass Way is a community powered website.
-We rely on our readers to send us the latest news about Sass and Compass and look for contributions from the community to maintain the site and create new articles.
+The Sass Way would not be possible without the generous submissions of so many amazing folks from the Sass community.
+We welcome contributions from our readers!
+You can submit articles or news items using the process outlined below.
+Bug fixes and edits are also encouraged.

+## Articles

+To submit an article for publication on TheSassWay.com, here's the suggested
+process:

+1. Fork the repository
+2. Add a new article to the `source` directory of your fork.
+3. Commit your changes
+4. Submit a pull request

+We recommend that you also message @TheSassWay on Twitter before starting to make sure that the topic you have chosen will be appropriate for our readers.

 ## News

-If you have news about Sass or Compass, please create a new issue on our repository.
-Title the issue appropriately and include an 140-character description so that it is easy to tweet.
+If you have news about Sass or Compass, tweet at us on Twitter (mention
+@TheSassWay) or create a new issue in our repository.

+If you choose to submit an issue, title the issue appropriately and include an 140-character description so that it is easy to tweet.

 Right now we don't post news about Sass or Compass on the website, instead we tweet about it as we've found that it's much easier for us to maintain.